endormi/csm/csmpy/README.md

 pip install csmpy
 ```

-Add it to your `requirements.txt` file:
+Optionally, you can add it to your `requirements.txt` file:

 ```python
 csmpy>=<version>
 ```

-Now you can install it by running:
+And now it can be installed by running:

 ```python
 pip install -r requirements.txt